JelmerKorten/setupproj/README.md

 # Jump right in:
 Sets up a new project folder and venv using the provided folder name.
 To use:
 - Copy the setupproj.py to your Projects folder or in which folder you want to create a new folder in.
-- In terminal cd to the folder and run:
+- In terminal cd to the folder and run: <br>
 Windows:  <br>
 python setupproj.py --f FOLDER [--open IDE] [--url url/to/repo.git]<br>
 MacOS:<br>